agregory999/oci-policy-analysis/README.md

 - **Policy Analysis**: View and filter IAM policy statements across compartments, with details like subject, verb, resource, and conditions.
 - **Dynamic Group Analysis**: Display dynamic groups, their matching rules, and check for unused groups.
 - **User Analysis**: Filter policy statements applicable to a user based on their group memberships, with compartment filtering.
-- **Advanced Analysis**: Placeholder for principal-based analysis (e.g., Instance Principal, Resource Principal).
+- **Principal Analysis**: Placeholder for principal-based analysis (e.g., Resource Principal).
 - **Caching**: Save and load data to/from a local cache for faster access.
 - **Export**: Export filtered data to CSV for further analysis.
 - **Cross-Platform**: Runs on Windows and Linux with a user-friendly GUI.
+- **Cache History and Comparison**: Ability to compare cached tenancy policies from history to today

 The application supports both Instance Principal authentication (for OCI compute instances) and OCI configuration file-based authentication (using named profiles).